acpennington/GoatController/docs/cardnotes.md

 Notes regarding cards labeled "easy".

-- Balloon Lizard: See D.D.
-Dynamite.
+- Balloon Lizard: complex prepopLP (see ticket #225).
 - Convulsion of Nature: This shit is far from "easy."
 Will require voodoo-level scripting.
 - Maharaghi: Will require significant scripting
 - Outstanding Dog Marron: Requires shuffle button (see ticket #227)